 Public space needs to instigate the user, have a “lingering effect” and interact with the daily life of its users for a successful impact.
-A versatility in the use of a public space and its ability to adapt with changing context ensures the longevity in the use of that space.
-Public spaces and their design today, tackle not only the agenda of providing a place for public interaction and respite, but also key issues like urban regeneration, re-vitalization of older communities and re-purposing of the existing neglected infrastructure of the city.
+Versatility in the use of public space and its ability to adapt to changing context ensures longevity in the use of that space.
+Public spaces and their design today, tackle not only the agenda of providing a place for public interaction and respite but also key issues like urban regeneration, revitalization of older communities and re-purposing of the existing neglected infrastructure of the city.

 Let us look at some examples illustrating the same.

-A seating area along the High Line offering a view of the street below Source:https://www.thehighline.org/
+A seating area along the High Line offers a view of the street below Source:httpss://www.thehighline.org/

 The High Line offers views of staggering tall behemoth cityscape through the soft lens of a greenscape, its impact on the city has been so remarkable that it has led to the conception of many more linear park projects everywhere.